-Blacklisted actor John Garfield, né Julius Garfinkle, was the subject of a curtain talk at the Academy of Motion Picture Arts and Sciences following a screening of the enthralling boxing film, Body and Soul (1947), part of the Academy’s screenwriter-driven film noir series.
+Blacklisted actor John Garfield, né Julius Garfinkle, was the subject of a curtain talk at the Academy of Motion Picture Arts & Sciences following a screening of his enthralling boxing movie, Body and Soul (1947), part of the Academy’s screenwriter-driven film-noir series.

-Garfield’s unswerving dignity as a Jewish boxer (improbably named Charlie Davis) dominates the film, a performance James Wong Howe’s majestic black-and-white cinematography captures unstintinly.
-Garfield’s particular brand of intense emotionalism paved the way for Pacino and DeNiro … and closer to his era, Monty Clift and James Dean.
+Garfield’s unswerving dignity as a Jewish boxer (improbably named Charlie Davis) dominates the film.
+It is a performance James Wong Howe’s majestic black-and-white cinematography captures unstintingly.
+Garfield’s particular brand of intense emotionalism paved the way for Pacino and DeNiro … and closer to his own era, Monty Clift and James Dean.

 He [too] didn’t sell out.”

 Garfield plays a top-level boxer who after agreeing with his mob management to throw a fight, in the heat of the moment resists.
 Not two years later, John Garfield was called by HUAC, but refused to name names.
 Did life imitate art?

 Said his daughter: “What’s important about “Body and Soul” is that it happened in my father’s own life.
 He was a kid from the [Bronx] streets.
 His family was poor.
 His mother died at seven and he didn’t get along with his father.
 He was a tough kid and he was wild.
 Only a school teacher channeled his wildness into debating, which led to acting.
 That led to the Group Theater.
 Then he got discovered by Hollywood.”

 “The boxing genre was important for him.
 Clifford Odets wrote boxing drama “Golden Boy” for him, but he didn’t get to play the lead role on Broadway because Luther Adler had seniority in the Group.
 Later when he did play “Golden Boy,” they called it “Garfield’s revenge.””